Form Of Function? Which Is The Best Way To Handle An Architecture Project?

 Must Form Follow Function in Architecture?

 Architecture is a reflection of the program and the space it creates.
 These elements give the shape of the project.
 The functions of spaces are the priorities of the design process and represent the primary elements that drive forth design and shape itself.
-Everything involving the project, from the materials, textures, shapes, colors are all influenced as a result by the program or function of the space.
-Certainly, this is the most objective way to view the relation between function, shape and object, right?
+Everything involving the project, from the materials, textures, shapes, colors is all influenced as a result by the program or function of the space.
+Certainly, this is the most objective way to view the relationship between function, shape, and object, right?

 Is Architecture the Object Itself?

-Ever since post modernism, architects have begun to Split off the idea in several levels, giving way to the thought of architecture being the object itself.
-This is the most classical way to focus on the subject and we cannot deny its roots on the classical train of thought.
+Ever since post-modernism, architects have begun to Split off the idea on several levels, giving way to the thought of architecture being the object itself.
+This is the most classical way to focus on the subject and we cannot deny its roots in the classical train of thought.
 This is clearly seen in many postmodern designs where buildings are designed to be understood as singular objects and in a very direct manner if you ask me.
 With that said, it is more reasonable to say that two (or perhaps three) ways of thinking about modern architecture exist regarding form and function.